provectus/data-quality-gate/tests/integration_tests/test_data_tests/README.md

-check that S3 bucket has been created in local stack with command `aws --endpoint-url=http://localhost:4566 s3 ls s3://` build container with lambda from data_test dicrectory `docker build -t data-test  .` build container with integration tests from directory `./tests/integration_tests` with command `docker build -t integration-tests .` run test `docker run --env QA_BUCKET=BUCKET_NAME integration-tests` where BUCKET_NAME is name of bucket from terraform output
+check that S3 bucket has been created in local stack with command `aws --endpoint-url=http://localhost:4566 s3 ls s3://` build container with lambda from data_test dicrectory `docker build -t data-test  .` build container with integration tests from directory `./tests/integration_tests` with command `docker build -t integration-tests .` run test `docker run --env QA_BUCKET=integration-test-bucket integration-tests` where BUCKET_NAME is name of bucket from terraform output